fjp/fjp.github.io/_projects/fpv_race_quad.md

 In this project we will build a race quad.
 For the parts that will be used to build this quad check out the [part list](/projects/fpv-quad/components).

 If you are new to this hobby follow this project.
-All terms are explained in the [glossar](/projects/fpv-quad/fpv-glossar).
+All the required theory will be outlined and common terms are explained in the [glossar](/projects/fpv-quad/fpv-glossar).

 Under construction